Sonia Bompastor: Professional career

 In her first season back, Bompastor captained Lyon to the French league title and she also won the first UEFA Women's Champions League of her career, with Les Fenottes beating German outfit Turbine Potsdam 2-0 in the final at Craven Cottage.
-Bompastor was at the heart of a hugely successful Lyon team that repeated their league and Champions League successes in the next season, also adding the Coupe de France to complete the first treble in Lyon's history.
+Bompastor was at the heart of a successful Lyon team that repeated their league and Champions League successes in the next season, also adding the Coupe de France to complete the first treble in Lyon's history.
 In the 2012 UWCL final, they beat Frankfurt 2-0 in front of over 50,000 fans at the Olympiastadion in Munich, claimed by UEFA to be a European record for women's club football.

 Bompastor again led Lyon to the D1 Féminine title in 2012-13 but her side were beaten 1-0 by Wolfsburg in the 2013 Champions League final.
 In June 2013, the defender announced that she will retire from football after that month's Coupe de France Féminine final against AS Saint-Étienne.
 "I figured it was a good time (to stop)," she said.
 "In terms of career and track record, I've won all that I could win.
 As a woman, I have other goals such as starting a family."

 In her last match before retirement, she played 81 minutes and provided a set-piece assist for Eugenie Le Sommer as Lyon beat Saint-Étienne 3-1 in the 2013 Coupe de France final.
 This triumph completed the third domestic double of Bompastor's career.
 Across the three seasons of her second spell with Lyon, Bompastor made 94 appearances, scored nine goals, lifted seven trophies and solidified her legacy as one of the world's best women's players of her generation.